Frederick Gandolfo MD

 Faculty Peer Reviewed

 It seems that every week a new article in a major newspaper is reporting what most infectious disease physicians have been preaching for several years.
-Antibiotic resistance is …
+Antibiotic resistance …

 Uzma Sarwar MD